-Day 1 - You’ll map out the problem and pick an important place to focus.
+Day 1 - Understand.
+Map out the problem and pick an important place to focus.

-Day 2 - The day starts with ‘lightening demo’s’.
+Day 2 - Diverge.
+The day starts with ‘lightning demos’.
 You’ll look at how other people have solved these problems.
 You’ll sketch competing solutions on paper.

-Day 3 - You’ll make decisions by voting and you’ll turn your ideas into a testable hypothesis.
+Day 3 - Decide.
+You’ll make decisions by voting, and you’ll turn your ideas into a testable hypothesis.

-Day 4 - We’ll create a high-fidelity prototype.
+Day 4 - Prototype.
+We’ll create a visual prototype.

-Day 5 - We test with real live humans to get instant feedback on your idea.
+Day 5 - Validate.
+We test with people to get instant feedback on your idea.

 Timing: A Design Sprint is 5 days as standard.
 We can also adapt the Design Sprint process to work with client schedules and offer a 3 day lean sprint as well as a 2 week adaptation.